swiftfr13/MI50-gfx906-Windows/README.md

 - ASPM options related to PCI should be off in Bios.
 Some options may work, so you'll need to do some trial and error
 - Above 4g Decoding should be on
 - CSM related options should be off
-- It's recommended to have ReBAR on, but on my Z690 Hero having 2x MI50s plus 1 Arc B580 gives me d4 pci resource allocation error so i had to turn if off
+- It's recommended to have ReBAR on, but on my Z690 Hero having 2x MI50s plus 1 Arc B580 gave me d4 pci resource allocation error(2x MI50 / 2x MI50 + 1 GTX1070 posted without error), so I had to turn if off
-- Bios file for the AMD Radeon Pro V420(Needed in Linux)
+- Bios file for the AMD Radeon Pro V420
-- AMDVBFlash(Needed in Linux)
+- AMDVBFlash software
-- Radeon Driver for the AMD Radeon VII(Needed in Linux)
+- Radeon Driver for the AMD Radeon VII

 ## Download links for the necessary files
 V420 Bios: https://drive.google.com/file/d/1AQlbrnsafzrFXaliV5narZpsJqvfZkft/view?usp=sharing
- - The size of the Bios should be 1.0MB, unlike the Bios from Techpowerup, which is a lot smaller in size.
+ - The size of the Bios should be 1.0MB, unlike the Bios from Techpowerup, which is less than half in size.

 AMDVBFlash: https://www.techpowerup.com/download/ati-atiflash/
  - The version I used is v4.71